scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ### 4. Publish the latest and the historical values to the dashboard

-Publishing - or broadcasting - data to anyone listening (this is refered to as "publish/subscribe") is a very practical mechanism that allows for the real-time propagation of data for one data source to one or many destinations.
+Publishing - or broadcasting - data to anyone listening (this is refered to as "publish/subscribe") is a very practical mechanism that allows for the real-time propagation of data from one data source to one or many destinations.
 It is done in scriptr.io through **channels**.

 We will leverage the publish/subscribe ability of scriptr.io to propagate (i.e. *publish*) data from the server-side script to the dashboard, in real-time.
 Before we can publish anything to our dashboard, we first need to create a channel: